-You'll never get away from taxes but you can put off paying them until later.
-And conventional wisdom holds that it's almost always better to invest in a tax-deferred vehicle like a 401(k) plan or IRA than in an after-tax investment.
+You'll never get away from income taxes but if you can put off paying them until later you'll have more money to use now.
+Conventional wisdom holds that it's almost always better to invest in a tax-deferred vehicle like a 401(k) plan or IRA than in an after-tax investment.